-Electives CE9855 Elective 1 4 Weeks CE9865 Elective 2 4 Weeks CE9875 Elective 3 4 Weeks CE9885 Elective 4 4 Weeks Elective 5 4 Weeks CE9265 CE9275 Elective 6 4 Weeks Elective 7 CE9375 4 Weeks practicing physician.
+Electives

+CE9855 Elective 1 4 Weeks

+CE9865 Elective 2 4 Weeks

+CE9875 Elective 3 4 Weeks

+CE9885 Elective 4 4 Weeks

+CE9265 Elective 5 4 Weeks

+CE9275 Elective 6 4 Weeks

+CE9375 Elective 7 4 Weeks

+Each student may request to utilize his or her elective rotations in either an osteopathic or an allopathic medical situation of their choosing, under the supervision of an approved licensed practicing physician.
 One elective may be research based under the direction of a Ph.D. and/or one elective may be taken as a second vacation, if needed.
 Students are encouraged to schedule elective rotations in a variety of clinical practice areas for broad based clinical exposure.
 The Office of Clinical Education does not recommend scheduling elective rotations in only one clinical specialty area.
 Rotations may not be fragmented to less than four weeks, except for the option of two split electives.